 People will be talking about Peyton Manning's ridiculous performance against the Ravens the rest of this week, the rest of this season, and probably decades from now.

 Manning wants no part of the discussion.

-Manning had 462 yards and seven touchdowns as the Broncos destroyed the Ravens 49-27 on Thursday night in the first game of the NFL season.
+Manning had 462 yards and seven touchdowns as the Broncos destroyed the Ravens 49-27 in the first game of the NFL season.
 He is the first NFL player since 1969 to throw seven touchdowns in a game and just the sixth player in NFL history to do it.
-Even more impressive, the Denver Broncos' quarterback avoided saying one single nice thing about himself after his legendary performance.
+Even more impressively, the Denver Broncos' quarterback managed to avoid saying one single nice thing about himself after his legendary performance.

-No matter what, he was not going to budge in his postgame media conference.
+No matter what, he was not going to budge in his postgame press conference.